ashad25/pdsnd_github/README.md

 Github project

 ### Description
-Creates a python code to analyze bike share data
+Creates a python code to analyze bike share data by each city.
 ### Files used
 chicago.csv, washington.csv, new_york_city.csv